Hello, world 👋

 English came first.
 Most private schools in Brazil have English classes, but they’re very bad, and my school was no exception to this.
 One day, an extremely unpopular English teacher started teaching in my class.
 She was older than the average, with no propensity to humor, and very strict, but she had two very important traits: (1) she spoke the language like a native and (2) she made us listen, read and speak it, as she barely spoke Portuguese in class.
 One of our first assignments was to practice and sing in a choir ‘Yesterday’ by The Beatles.
 From this, not only the seed of interest for the language was planted in my mind, but it was the first time I thought I could sing.

-At the same school, I was lucky to also have Spanish classes from grade 5 up until graduation.
-Another sexagenarian but way more sociable teacher guided us through many classes of this language that many think is easy because of its similarities with Portuguese.
+At the same school, I was lucky to also have Spanish classes from grade 5 until my high school graduation.
+Another sexagenarian — but way more sociable — teacher guided us through many classes of this language that many think is easy because of its similarities with Portuguese.
 That’s not completely wrong, but there is so much more to it.

-In 2005, my last year in school, I enrolled in what became another huge passion in my life — Japanese.
-As a Brazilian kid from the 80s, I grew up with Japanese heroes and animation on TV, and as many others I dreamed of visiting that distant land full of cool stuff.
-Little did I know that 10 years later I’d be finally landing in 関西国際空港 (Kansai International Airport) for the first time, and a year after that starting a business that offers Japanese courses to Portuguese speakers.
+In 2005, my last year in school, I enrolled in what became another huge passion in my life: Japanese.
+As a Brazilian kid from the 80s, I grew up with Japanese heroes and animation on TV, and as many others I dreamed of visiting that distant, fascinating land.
+Little did I know that 10 years later I would finally land at Kansai International Airport for the first time, and a year later start a business that offers Japanese courses to Portuguese speakers.

 Singing

 Another big passion of mine is singing.
-It all started when I learned by ear L’Arc〜en〜Ciel’s song Blurry Eyes on the acoustic guitar, and tried to sing over it.
+It all started when I learned Blurry Eyes by ear on the acoustic guitar, and tried to sing over it.
 I’m sure it was terrible, but it was the second time I thought singing was something I could do for real.

 Years passed as I trained incessantly, until one day I decided to send a demo to a band on Orkut (yeah, that was some time ago) and, to my absolute surprise, they asked me to join them.
 Those were some of the best days of my life — traveling between cities to rehearse, singing to (sometimes) hundreds of people, composing, bonding with my band mates, and generally having a good time.